aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ---
-title: Use DocumentBuilder to Insert Document Elements in C++
+title: Use DocumentBuilder to Insert Document Elements
 second_title: Aspose.Words for C++
 articleTitle: Use DocumentBuilder to Insert Document Elements
 linktitle: Use DocumentBuilder to Insert Document Elements